 -

-Stadium Shuttles: All host cities offer free or cheap shuttles from major transit hubs (train/bus stations, airports) to stadiums on match days.
-Check FIFA’s Stadium Pages for pickup locations.
+Stadium Shuttles: All host cities offer free final-mile shuttles from major transit hubs (train/bus stations, airports) to stadiums on match days for ticket holders only.
+Local connecting transit fares apply separately.
+Check FIFA's Stadium Pages for pickup locations.

 -